happykit/flags/package/README.md

 }
 ```

-Notice that we need to `import "../../../flags.config"` so `getEdgeFlags` has access to the configuration.

-Another new property of `getEdgeFlags` is `flagBag.cookie`.
+A new property of `getEdgeFlags` is `flagBag.cookie`.
 This is set whenver the flag response contains a visitor key.
 You must then manually set the cookie on the response so the visitor can be reidentified on the next page load.

 One way to do that would be to use